-Counselling support for self-harm & self-injury
+Counselling Psychotherapy for self-harm & self-injury

 Self-Harm & Self-Injury are behaviours developed as a means of coping with Intense Stress and Anxiety.
 Acknowledging the underlying issues can impact on the emotional, psychological, physical consequences and enable to beginning of the healing process.
-This may enable to addressing of the unhealthy and unhelpful behaviours developed to manage the overwhelming Anxiety and Stress.
+This may enable to addressing of the unhealthy and unhelpful behaviours developed to manage the overwhelming Depression, Anxiety and Stress.

 Self-injury or self-harm is a particularly hard concept for people on the outside of this growing phenomenon to comprehend.
 To the person who deliberately hurt themselves, their actions are not only logical, but often seemingly necessary.
 For the most part, people who self-injure are not suicidal, they are merely reacting to what they perceive to be intense stress or trauma in the best way they know how.